 Ventilation for removing moisture

-The frame consists of 9mm superlight aluminium rods, which are held together at the points where they are attached by rubber straps.
+The frame of the Taurus light tent consists of 9mm superlight aluminium rods, which are held together at the points where they are attached by rubber straps.
 The weight is only 360 grams including the extra transport cover.

 Also included are 15 aluminium pegs.
 These weigh only 160 grams including the small transport bag.
 Basically only 10 pegs are needed, the rest could stay at home as a reserve.